machinable-org/machinable/docs/guide/at-glance.md

           width: 176,
           height: 25,
           value: "
-          Save results hassle-free to local and remote locations, or use temporary storage during development "
+          Save results hassle-free to local and remote locations, or use temporary store during development "
         }
     ],